CanevottiAlessia/miR-RF/README.md

 ## Software availability

-miR-RF is freely available as an open-source software package at https://github.com/USERNAME/miR-RF.
+miR-RF is freely available as an open-source software package at https://github.com/CanevottiAlessia/miR-RF.git.
-The interactive pre-miRNA Annotation Browser described in this study is accessible at https://app-mir-rf-vfd7s8nncj3mx6anbaaxrh.streamlit.app/.
+The interactive pre-miRNA Annotation Browser described in this study is accessible at https://app-mir-rf-vfd7s8nncj3mx6anbaaxrh.streamlit.app/, github: .

 ---